linkerd/linkerd/linkerd/docs/routers.md

 loadBalancer | [p2c](#power-of-two-choices-least-loaded) | A [load balancer](#load-balancer) object.
-retries | see [retries](#retries) | A [retry policy](#retries) for all clients created by this router. failureAccrual | 5 consecutive failures | a [failure accrual policy](#failure-accrual) for all clients created by this router.
+retries | see [retries](#retries) | A [retry policy](#retries) for all clients created by this router. failureAccrual | 5 consecutive failures | a [failure accrual policy](#failure-accrual) for all clients created by this router. timeoutMs | no timeout | Per-request timeout in milliseconds.

 #### Host Connection Pool